jennyrrrrr/Art_Style_Transform/README.md

 ## Problem statement

-In training image to a different style, I would be much easier to used paired photo and paintings for training.
+In training image to a different style, it would be much easier to used paired photos and paintings for training.
-But in most cases, we don't have such ability to paired data.
-The problem statement is how can we generate image with certain styles without having a good amout of paired data.
+But in most cases, we don't have such ability to get well paired data.
+The problem statement is how can we generate image with certain styles without having a good amount of paired data.
 For example, if we want to transform a real life photography to a Van Gogh styled painting, we will not be able to get a real life photography matching Van Gogh styled painting.

 <p align="middle">